 History of WLOG, Logan

-The following history was supplied by the station.
+The following history was supplied by the station for a 1989 publication.

 A second wave of radio stations was organized in the state in the late 1930's through the early 1940's.
 One of these was Radio Station WLOG, Logan, West Virginia, going on the air Saturday, July 20, 1940.